Screening and Segmenting: A Consumer Surplus Perspective: Introduction

 Our results are related to a large literature on price discrimination, beginning with \cite{pigo20} and now encompassing a wide range of research on the output and welfare implications of price discrimination, such as \cite {robi33,schm81,vari85,agcv10,cowa12} and \cite{bebm15}.
 We use the classic model of second-degree price discrimination via quality and quantity differentiated products first presented by \cite{muro78} and \cite{mari84}. \cite{jomy03} consider a model of second degree price discrimination under monopoly and duopoly and provide conditions under which the monopolist will offer a single good.

-The problem of extending the results of \cite{bebm15} to a multi-product setting was analyzed earlier by \cite{hasi22} and \cite{hasi23}. \cite {hasi22} show that when the optimal menu in the aggregate market consists of a menu of more than one item, thus a screening menu, then the consumer surplus maximizing allocation cannot attain the Pareto frontier and hence the full surplus triangle cannot be obtained (Theorem 1).
-Based on this insight, they provide a sufficient condition when the full surplus triangle will be attained, namely when all distribution over the values lead to the efficient single item menu (Theorem 2).
-By contrast, we provide necessary and sufficient conditions for there to be a segmentation that improves consumer surplus and provide the value of the consumer surplus maximizing allocation, whether it is efficient or not. \cite{hasi23} show that in generic markets there is always a segmentation relative to the single aggregate market that improves consumer surplus, however they do not provide properties of the consumer-optimal segmentation.
-In contrast to \cite{hasi23} (and (2022)), who work with a finite number of products, we allow for a continuum of qualities.
-Therefore, the results in \cite{hasi23} do not apply to our setting, and we find a large class of markets in which no segmentation is optimal for consumers.
-We completely solve for the consumer-optimal segmentation under continuous quality.
-Additionally, we derive some features of all Pareto efficient segmentations under both continuous and discrete quality.
-Our results also allow us to explicitly describe what the generic markets of \cite{hasi23} are, and to provide a sufficient condition under which their result fails to go through in the continuous quality limit.
+The problem of extending the results of \cite{bebm15} to a multi-product setting was analyzed earlier by \cite{hasi22,hasi23}. \cite{hasi22} show that when the optimal menu in the aggregate market consists of a menu of more than one item, thus a screening menu, then the consumer surplus maximizing allocation cannot attain the Pareto frontier and hence the full surplus triangle cannot be obtained.
+Based on this insight, they provide a sufficient condition when the full surplus triangle will be attained, namely when all value distributions lead to the efficient single item menu.
+By contrast, we provide necessary and sufficient conditions for there to be a segmentation that improves consumer surplus and provide the value of the consumer surplus maximizing allocation, whether it is efficient or not. \cite {hasi23} show that in generic markets there is always a segmentation relative to the single aggregate market that improves consumer surplus, however they do not provide properties of the consumer-optimal segmentation.
+In contrast to \cite{hasi22,hasi23}, who work with a finite number of products, we allow for (but do not require) a continuum of qualities.
+Therefore, the results in \cite{hasi23} do not generally apply to our setting, and we find a large class of markets in which zero segmentation is optimal for consumers, in addition to completely solving for the consumer-optimal segmentation.
+We view our work as complementary to \cite {hasi23} in the sense that, with a continuum of qualities, the improvement they identify sometimes becomes negligible, and we provide precise conditions under which this does (or does not) occur.

-Our characterization of extremal markets in the discrete quality case yields a family of distributions which solve the multi-unit generalization of the consumer surplus maximization problem considered by \cite{cosz20}.
-This problem and the family of distributions which underpin it are also related to the work of \cite{rosz17}.